scipy-lectures/scientific-python-lectures/advanced/advanced_python/index.rst

   This is cleaner then using a multitude of flags to ``__init__``.

-- :py:func:`staticmethod` is applied to methods to make them "static", i.e. basically a normal function, but accessible through the class namespace.
+- `staticmethod` is applied to methods to make them "static", i.e. basically a normal function, but accessible through the class namespace.
 This can be useful when the function is only needed inside this class (its name would then be prefixed with ``_``), or when we want the user to think of the method as connected to the class, despite an implementation which doesn't require this.

-- :py:func:`property` is the pythonic answer to the problem of getters and setters.
+- `property` is the pythonic answer to the problem of getters and setters.
 A method decorated with ``property`` becomes a getter which is automatically called on attribute access.